Welcome to another Tom Cruise Tuesday!

 When did you know you it was over – Tom Cruise was no longer a “famous actor”, and had become closer to an obsession?
 Did you have a defining moment, or was it a gradual thing?

 It was late for me, too.
-I liked Tom’s movies, and I had fond memories of going to the first “Mission: Impossible” movie with my dad, which is where I learned that Mission: Impossible was a TV show first.
+I liked Tom’s movies, and I had fond memories of going to the first “Mission: Impossible” movie with my dad, which is where I learned that Mission: Impossible was a TV show before it became a movie.

 Then people started calling him names because of his religion and Brooke Shields.
 I remember learning that Tom went directly to Brooke Shields’ house and personally apologized to her and she forgave him.
 I remember feeling like, if the injured party forgave him, what right did everyone else have to hold a grudge?